The Evolution of the E-Book

 While the evolution of e-books goes all the way back to the 1930s, the process of becoming commercially viable began in the late 90s.
 I remember learning of the “Rocket Reader.”
 The technology of the Rocket directly led to subsequent e-readers such as the Amazon Kindle.

 As impressive as the Rocket was, like most new technology, it had some issues.
-“The eBook is pleasant to read for a half-hour at most,” PC Magazine review explained, “your eyes will start complaining if you use it for longer periods.”
+“The eBook is pleasant to read for a half-hour at most,” a PC Magazine review explained, “your eyes will start complaining if you use it for longer periods.”

 As the technology improved over the ensuing years, some publishing experts predicted e-books would ultimately dominate the market, making print books almost obsolete.
 Why wouldn’t they?
 Instead of buying printed books and lugging them around, why not load your e-reader up with multiple books?
 Think of what e-readers can do today, how easy they make reading, and all of the additional functions they offer.
 Plus, they generally cost much less than printed books.
 Knowing the technology would improve quickly, it made sense, on the one hand, to believe e-books would become the preferred choice over time.